Clark County Ohio assistance programs.

 Medway Methodist Church - Call (937) 849-1478 for hours.

 There are several other pantries in the Clark County Ohio region.
 Hundreds of families, seniors, and struggling residents turn to the non-profits and charities every month.
-More on food pantries in Clark County Ohio.
+Many Springfield agencies also have soup kitchens and/or offer help with EBT SNAP applications.
+More on free food pantries in Clark County Ohio.

 Health Partners Of Western Ohio - New Carlisle Community Health Center has providers on site that are available to determine your health care and medical needs.
 The clinic may provide screenings and care if you are ill or referrals for other conditions.
 Dial (937) 667-1122.